Financial services guide

 Our representatives receive a salary related to their duties.
 They do not receive commissions, bonuses or other benefits or fees for the financial advice that they provide to you.
 AvSuper does not receive any remuneration or other benefits in respect of, or attributable to, the provision of these financial services, other than the fees outlined under ‘Will I pay for the financial services’ above, which help meet costs associated with offering and providing the services.

 Do any relationships or associations exist which might influence AvSuper providing financial services?

 No person or company is paid a commission or receives any other benefit for referring you to us.
 We do not have any relationship or association that might reasonably be expected to influence the provision of the financial services described in this FSG.

 Will you give me advice which is tailored to my investment needs and financial circumstances?

-If you require access to a licensed financial adviser for your non-superannuation assets, please refer to the Financial Planners Association of Australia (FPA) website.
+If you require access to a licensed financial adviser for personal advice about financial products or superannuation that we are unable to provide, or personal advice about non-superannuation investments, assets or insurance, please refer to the Financial Planners Association of Australia (FPA) website.

 If you have a complaint

 AvSuper is committed to handling complaints promptly and fairly, and manages complaints in the strictest confidence.